changhoi/RESUME/en/PORTFOLIO.md

 - Built logging server for every client send logs
 - Developed a logging pipeline that receives logs from across multiple clients
 - Go, Kafka, Kotlin, React
-- Especially, I built the log server that receives every log data from many clients.
-The goal of it is reliability in high traffic situation.
-The server parses log data from byte array and send to the kafka.
+- Built the log server that receives every log data from clients
+  - Parsing log data from bytes and send to Kafka
+  - Introduced snappy compression option and reduced message sizes by 55% on average

 ### Feature Flag